 You pay your compulsory and voluntary car insurance excess when you make your car insurance claim.

-This is especially if you’ve chosen to increase your voluntary excess.
-In these cases you have to decide if it’s worth claiming on your insurance at all.
+This is even more likely if you’ve chosen to increase your voluntary excess.
+In these cases, you have to decide if it’s worth claiming on your insurance at all.

 Remember that you should let your insurer know about any accident you have, even if you don’t claim.

 Will I have to pay the excess if the incident wasn’t my fault?

 If you make a claim that's deemed to be someone else’s fault, your insurer might decide to pay your claim in full.
 They may also waive your excess.

 This isn't a definite outcome though.
 So check the terms and conditions of your policy to find out if your insurer does this.

 I don't want to change my excess, how else can I lower my insurance?